jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 ways (and it is not an easy thing to do) will find that the unicorn acts with friendliness towards them.

-The unicorn’s horn is a powerful source of magical healing.
-It acts as a Cure Disease/Poison spell and will cure magical diseases and poisons with a potency less than the unicorn’s Persistence.
+The unicorn's horn is a powerful source of magical healing.
+It acts as a Cure Disease/Poison spell and will cure magical diseases and poisons with a potency less than the unicorn's Persistence.
 The horn also acts as a Heal Body spell with a Magnitude of 1D6 and Heal Mind.
 However, the magic only works if the unicorn offers the healing willingly.
 Forcing a unicorn to use its magic or cutting off the horn in the hope of gaining a permanent healing implement renders the magic